marcelm/cutadapt/doc/recipes.rst

 ===============

 This section gives answers to frequently asked questions.
-It shows you how to get cutadapt to do what you want it to do!
+It shows you how to get Cutadapt to do what you want it to do!

 Remove more than one adapter